Terdanny1/Bidders-Landing-Page/README.md

 ## Introduction

-Landing Page For A fictional NFT Marketplace
+Landing Page For A NFT Marketplace

 ## Installation